-Within this division are two major internationally-recognised research themes:
+Within this department are two major internationally-recognised research themes:

 - Photosynthesis and Bioenergetics